Welcome to today's edition of the Rush 24-7 podcast.

 So what happens?

-The very the only women who mind sexual harassment.
+The only women who mind sexual harassment.

-I'm just kidding, drive bys.
+I'm just kidding, drive-bys.

-Just kidding, just a little lighthearted interjected comment here.
+Just a little lighthearted, interjected comment here.

 You ever notice a Hooter's girl doesn't care?

-Ram it down their throats day here on the EIB network.
+You ram it down their throats day here on the EIB network.

-Says, I love my thighs.
+It says, I love my thighs.

-I love my thighs.
+Closes, I love my thighs.

 Love your body day.